Introducing Duet Autopilot.

 How hallucination detection works

-Why hallucination detection is essential in customer service
+Why hallucination detection matters

-Hallucination detection and customer experience
+Hallucination detection in AI customer support

 Deliver the concierge experiences your customers deserve